turingschool/mod-0-curriculum/session4/index.md

 1. Give your repository a name, but keep all other settings the same for now.
 1. Click "Create Repository"
 1. Scroll to `…or push an existing repository from the command line`
 1. Paste the lines listed, one at a time, in your terminal.
+You will need to enter your GitHub username and password (unless you've already setup SSH keys).
 1. Refresh Github.
 Tada!
 Your project is there.

 <div class="try-it">